-Figure 10-7b Write Status Register (WRSR) Sequence (Command 01, 2 bytes data)
+Figure 10-7b Write Status Register (WRSR) with 2 Byte data Sequence (SPI)

-Figure 10-7c Write Status Register (WRSR) Sequence (QPI)
+Figure 10-7c Write Status Register (WRSR) with 2 Byte data Sequence (QPI)

-10.8 Write Configure Register (WRCR) (11H)
+10.8 Write Configure Register (WRCR)

 The Write Configure Register (WRCR) command allows new values to be written to the Configure Register.
 Before it can be accepted, a Write Enable (WREN) command must previously have been executed.
-After the Write Enable (WREN) command has been decoded and executed, the device sets the Write Enable Latch (WEL).
+After the WREN command has been decoded and executed, the device sets the Write Enable Latch (WEL).

-The sequence of issuing WRCR instruction is: CS# goes low $\rightarrow$ sending WRCR instruction code $\rightarrow$ Configure Register data on SI $\rightarrow$ CS# goes high.
+The sequence of issuing WRCR instruction is: CS# goes low→ sending WRCR instruction code→ Configure Register data on SI→CS# goes high.

 The CS# must go high exactly at the 8 bits data boundary; otherwise, the instruction will be rejected and not executed.
-The self-timed Write Status Register cycle time (tW) is initiated as soon as Chip Select (CS#) goes high.
+The self-timed Write Status Register cycle time (tW) is initiated as soon as CS# goes high.
 The Write in Progress (WIP) bit still can be checked during the Write Status Register cycle is in progress.
-The WIP sets 1 during the tW timing, and sets 0 when Write Configure Register Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
+The WIP sets "1" during the tW timing, and sets "0" when Write Configure Register Cycle is completed, and the WEL bit is reset.